-Researchers identify enzyme that regulates degradation of damaged proteinsSeptember 27th, 2011 in Medical research /
+Researchers identify enzyme that regulates degradation of damaged proteinsSeptember 27, 2011 in Medicine & Health / Medical research

 A study by scientists at the University of California, San Diego and UC Irvine has identified an enzyme called a proteasome phosphatase that appears to regulate removal of damaged proteins from a cell.
 The understanding of how this process works could have important implications for numerous diseases, including cancer and Parkinson's disease.